 I decided to create a portfolio/website.
 This is a static website, nothing fancy and straight to the point.
 Since I am not a web developer I am learning as I go along, which at the same time I will beautify this.
 The main objective of this portfolio/website is to showcase myself and to connect/network with individual(s) or companies.

-The contents will be mostly about Cybersecurity, but I will also include none Cybersecurity contents.
+The contents will be mostly about cybersecurity, but I will also include none cybersecurity contents.

 Hello!
 I am Miguel.
 I am based out of British Columbia, Canada.
-I am Cybersecurity professional with hands-on experience with offensive and defensive.
+I am cybersecurity professional with hands-on experience with offensive and defensive.
 I tend to lean more into the offensive side, but at the same time I still like the defensive side.
-I consider myself a "jack of all trades, master of none".This resonate with anyone in the Information Technology field or in the Cybersecurity field.
+I consider myself a "jack of all trades, master of none".This resonate with anyone in the Information Technology field or in the cybersecurity field.
 Whatever the tasking(s) is, I will get it done.
 I am also an Open-source Intelligence (OSINT) practitioner.
 OSINT may look simple to most people, but the thought process is what fascinate me.

-Currently, I am actively seeking employment in a Cybersecurity role that would be either offensive or defensive.
+Currently, I am actively seeking employment in a cybersecurity role that would be either offensive or defensive.
 The job can be either full-time, part-time, or contract.
 Ideally, I would want the job to be local to me but I am flexible if the job is fully remote.

 Below is a highlight of my resume.
 For my full resume contact me by email, ocean0racle@protonmail.com, and I will provide it to you.